Important Notice

 Please note that the EPC was updated by the ERC, with the approval of the Board on Wednesday, October 29, 2025

-The TMSU is hosting By-Elections for the Executive Committee and Board of Directors for the 2025-2026 academic year.
-This is an opportunity to put your name forth to lead and guide the students’ union from (approximately) January 1 to April 30, 2026.
-The students’ union runs a variety of events, campaigns and vital student services — learn more at yourtmsu.ca
+The TMSU is hosting General Elections for the Executive Committee and Board of Directors for the 2026-2027 academic year.
+This is an opportunity to put your name forth to lead and guide the students’ union from (approximately) May 01, 2026 until April 30, 2027.
+The students’ union runs a variety of events, campaigns and vital student services — learn more at yourtmsu.ca.

 Please see our FAQ (Frequently Asked Questions) at the bottom of this page!